Jere Uronen

-Jere Uronen (born 13 July 1994) is a Finnish professional footballer who plays as a full-back for Bundesliga club Schalke 04, on loan from Brest, and the Finland national team.
+Jere Juhani Uronen (born 13 July 1994) is a Finnish professional footballer who plays as a full-back for Super League Greece club Atromitos and the Finland national team.
 He began his senior club career playing for TPS, before signing with Helsingborgs IF at age 17 in 2012.

-Uronen made his international debut for Finland in May 2012, at the age of 17 and has since had over 40 caps, including appearing in 2014 and 2018 FIFA World Cup qualifications.
+Uronen made his international debut for Finland in May 2012, at the age of 17 and has since had over 70 caps, including appearing in 2014 and 2018 FIFA World Cup qualifications.
 He was a regular member of the national team in UEFA Euro 2020 qualification matches and helped Finland secure its first ever place in European Football Championship tournament´s group stage.

 Club career

 TPS

-Born in Turku, Finland, Uronen was raised in TPS's youth ranks.
-He made his first team debut on 12 June 2011, at the age of 16, in a match against FC Haka.
+Born in Turku, Finland, Uronen was raised in the youth ranks of Turun Palloseura (TPS).
+He made his first team debut in top-tier Veikkausliiga on 12 June 2011, at the age of 16, in a match against FC Haka.
 On 31 July, he scored his first goal for TPS, in an eventual 4–2 home defeat against FC Honka.
 He made in total of 18 appearances – one goal – during his debut season.

 Helsingborg

-In the early days of 2012 it was announced that Uronen had signed a contract with Helsingborg, in the Allsvenskan.
+In the early days of 2012 it was announced that Uronen had signed a contract with Helsingborg in the Allsvenskan, for a transfer fee of €700,000.
 He played his first game for Helsingborg in a friendly match against Dinamo Zagreb on 1 February, playing the full 90 minutes.
 He made his league debut on 2 April, coming on as a substitute, in a 1–0 away defeat against Norrköping.
+Uronen won the Svenska Supercupen with Helsingborg in 2012.

 Genk

-In January 2016, Uronen signed a contract with Belgian club Genk.
+In January 2016, Uronen signed a contract with Belgian club KRC Genk for an undisclosed fee.
 He made his Belgian First Division A debut on 13 March 2016 in a match against Oostende.
+Uronen won the Belgian championship title with Genk in the 2018–19 season.
+They also won the Belgian Cup in 2021, and the Belgian Super Cup in 2019.
+Uronen represented Genk in the UEFA Champions League group stage in the 2019–20 season, and participated twice in the UEFA Europa League.

 Brest

-On 20 July 2021, it was announced that Uronen would join Ligue 1 club Brest.
-He made his debut on 7 August 2021 playing full 90 minutes in a match against Olympique Lyon.
+On 20 July 2021, it was announced that Uronen would join Ligue 1 club Brest, for a €1 million transfer fee.
+He made his debut on 7 August 2021 playing full 90 minutes in a match against Lyon.
+He suffered from injuries during his time with Brest.

-Schalke 04
+Schalke 04 (loan)

-On 7 January 2023, Uronen joined German side Schalke 04 on a loan until the end of the season, with an option to make the deal permanent.
+On 7 January 2023, Uronen joined German Bundesliga side Schalke 04 on a loan until the end of the season, with an option to make the deal permanent.
 In the process, he became the second Finnish player in the history of the club, after Teemu Pukki.

+Charlotte FC

+On 2 August 2023, Uronen joined Major League Soccer (MLS) side Charlotte FC on a contract until the end of their 2025 season, for a €600,000 transfer fee.